JakeMendel/NAO_Modelling/README.md

 The details of who travels and when is variable:
 - In a `BasicCity` network, everyone is equally likely to travel all the time.
-- In a `FrequentFlierCity` network, there are two classes of people: normal people and frequent fliers.
-Frequent fliers (air stewards, businesspeople etc) fly more often than normal, and they are more likely to interact with each other than with other people
+- In a `FrequentFlyerCity` network, there are two classes of people: normal people and frequent Flyers.
+Frequent Flyers (air stewards, businesspeople etc) fly more often than normal, and they are more likely to interact with each other than with other people
 - In a `ReturnHomeCity` network, everyone has a home city.
 When people leave their home city, they have a small chance of staying there and a small chance of travelling on to another city, but a high chance returning to their home city within a week or two.

 Each `City` is initialised with the following parameters: